Understanding Power Steering Fluid

 What Is Power Steering?

-What Does Power Steering Fluid Do?
+What Is Power Steering Fluid?

-What Color is Power Steering Fluid?
+What Color Is Power Steering Fluid?

 Most commonly, power steering fluid is red, amber, pink, light and/or clear.
 If it’s dark brown or foamy, it probably needs to be changed.

-Where Is Power Steering Fluid?
+Where Does Power Steering Fluid Go?

 The power steering fluid reservoir is located under the hood, usually on the passenger’s side of the vehicle, although sometimes it can be found on the driver’s side.
 The container is usually white or yellow with a black cap that has the words “power steering” or “steering fluid” on the top.